For Troops, Crews and Ships only

 Election Night Procedures

 - Units cannot perform their own elections.

-- To be elected to the order, the youth must receive 50% or more of the votes from the ballots turned in.
+- To be elected to the order, eligible youth (ages 11-17) and youth adults (ages 18-20) must receive 50% or more of the votes from the ballots turned in.

 - Scouts may vote for as many eligible scouts as they feel are worthy.

-- Ballots are anonymous and will leave the premises with the unit election team.
+- Ballots will leave the premises with the unit election team.

 - If no scouts are elected, the unit may choose to perform the election one more time.
 If no scouts are elected the second time, the election is final.